 We win awards, we work hard (mostly) and we like to push creative boundaries.

 Hamish is the founder of Flying Saucer and like many business founders, he’s been responsible for a little bit of everything.
-He’s recently been kicked out of producing so he can concentrate his skills in the directing and stills departments.
+He’s recently been kicked out of producing so he can concentrate his skills directing and shooting stills.
 Hamish brings a lot of creative thinking to any project, a friendly easy going manner and great understanding of what it takes to make a project better than expected.
-When he’s not at the helm of the ship, he can be found wrangling (not to be confused with strangling) his young kids, contemplating a surfboard or mountain bike, or putting the world to rights with some hippy eco green nonsense.
+When he’s not at the helm of the ship, he can be found wrangling (not to be confused with strangling) his young kids, going for a surf or mountain bike, or putting the world to rights with some hippy eco green carry on.

 Josiah is a new Director who has a huge affiliation with landscape, narrative, and documentary styled work.
 When we first saw his work we had one word ” breathtaking “.
 Josiah has recently graduated from Massey’s Creative Media School and has a background in photography that helps him create stunning imagery alongside very human centric narratives.
 Not only do you get a thoughtful approach to any piece of work, you get someone with 10K plus insta followers – go the Gram!

 Chris or BR as he is known around here, has been weaving his magic Wacom tablet in the motion graphics department for the last few years.
 We won’t lie, we can’t call him ours – Chris freelances around the place but we try to keep him out of mischief as much as possible.
 He likes his coffee long and black, and if you get the order wrong be prepared for some brown belt Kung Fu on your ass.